dmcquay/gracie/README.md

  * Concatenate a set of JS files on-the-fly so you only download one file
  * Automatically resolve dependencies
+ * Do it all really fast (fast code, cached results, support for conditional gets and gzipped responses)

 This allows you to accomplish the following objectives: